Why do my statistics differ between AdSense and Analytics?

 For example, because we recommend placing the tracking code at the bottom of your HTML, in very rare cases a user will enter and then exit a page before the page completely loads and before the tracking code is executed.
 In this case, AdSense might count a page impression, but Analytics won't count the pageview.
 This would result in a higher page impression count in AdSense than pageview count in Analytics.

-- Iframes: AdSense use an iframe to serve ads.
-Browsers that don't support the <iframe> tag will not report an impression.
+- Iframes: AdSense uses an iframe to serve ads.
+Browsers that don't support the <iframe> tag won't report an impression.
 This can result in Analytics counting more pageviews than AdSense counts impressions.

 - Security (blocking) software: Your AdSense impressions might also be decreased by personal firewall software or ad blocking software which can cause Google ads to not display on your site, or may obscure portions of the ad.
 Ad blocking features of your users' internet security software must be disabled in order to view Google ads.

 - First day: The first day after you link your AdSense and Analytics accounts will only have partial data available.
-AdSense data from before your accounts were linked cannot be shown in Analytics.
+AdSense data from before the time that your accounts were linked can't be shown in Analytics.

-- Time zone: If your Analytics timezone doesn't match your AdSense time zone, then they two sets of reports will be aggregating different time periods for the same displayed date.
+- Time zone: If your Analytics time zone doesn't match your AdSense time zone, then the two sets of reports will be aggregating different time periods for the same displayed date.

 - Analytics views: Analytics allows you to create different views that can be used to filter data.
-If you are viewing a views that filters out some data, then the AdSense data meant to correspond to the filtered-out data will not be shown.
+If you're viewing a view that filters out some data, then the AdSense data meant to correspond to the filtered-out data won't be shown.

 Learn more about view filters.

-- 3rd party images: Some browsers give users the option to disable images that are requested from domains other than the current page.
-If visitors to your site have disabled such images, it will stop the data from being sent to Google Analytics, which in turn prevents the corresponding AdSense information from appearing in your Analytics reports.
+- 3rd-party images: Some browsers give users the option to disable images that are requested from domains other than the current page.
+If visitors to your site have disabled such images, then it will stop the data from being sent to Google Analytics – which in turn prevents the corresponding AdSense information from appearing in your Analytics reports.

-Things to keep in mind when comparing page impressions to pageviews
+Things to bear in mind when comparing page impressions to pageviews